 PROVIDE INFORMATION AND DOCUMENTS TO THE REAL ESTATE DEPARTMENT OF SJHP

-2. Copy of any condominium agreements, restrictive covenants, leases and/or management
+- Copy of any condominium agreements, restrictive covenants, leases, and/or management agreements.

-5. A completed questionnaire (which we will provide to the donor) regarding environmental
+- A completed questionnaire (which we will provide to the donor) regarding environmental issues.

-6. Estimated or actual carrying costs for the real estate.
-These costs include property
+- Estimated or actual carrying costs for the real estate.
+These costs include property taxes, insurance, and maintenance, and depending on the type of property, this may include utilities, grounds care, snow removal, caretaker fees, and condominium fees.

 OBTAIN A “QUALIFIED APPRAISAL”

 The cost of the qualified appraisal is borne by the donor.
-In some cases this cost can
+In some cases, this cost can be deducted.

 The donor’s legal advisors will prepare and record the deed and any related documents